Lucy Westenra: Character history

 Lucy Westenra is a woman, "blonde, demure, and waiting for the right man to come along to marry her".
 She is, however, not a passive woman: she has three suitors, and writes to her friend Mina that she would like to marry all of them, so none of them will feel sad.
-All three propose to her on the same day—Arthur Holmwood, the wealthy son of Lord Godalming; Quincey Morris, an American adventurer; and Dr. John Seward, a psychiatrist—and she chooses Holmwood.
-Lucy falls sick, and much to the men's dismay, no explanation can be found as to why her strength is leaving her.
-It is then that Dr. Seward summons Dr. Abraham Van Helsing from the Netherlands, who is able to deduce that a vampire has been feeding on her.
-Helsing attempts to thwart Dracula by securing the house with garlic.
-However, under the vampire's influence, she becomes prone to sleepwalking and is drawn outside, where the count fatally drains her of blood.
+All three propose to her on the same day—Arthur Holmwood, the wealthy son of Lord Godalming; Quincey Morris, an American adventurer; and Dr John Seward, a psychiatrist—and she chooses Holmwood.
+Lucy falls ill, and much to the men's dismay no explanation can be found as to why her strength is leaving her.
+It is then that Dr Seward summons Dr Abraham Van Helsing from the Netherlands, who is able to deduce that a vampire has been feeding on her.
+Van Helsing attempts to thwart Dracula by securing the house with garlic but is unsuccessful when Lucy's mother, not knowing the effects that garlic has against vampires, removes it.
+While Van Helsing and Seward are absent, a large wolf (either implied to be Dracula in a different shape or controlled by him) attacks them, resulting in the death of Lucy's mother from a heart attack.
+Lucy is close to death when Van Helsing and Seward visit her with Arthur and Quincy the next morning.
+However, under the vampire's influence, she becomes prone to sleepwalking and is drawn outside, where the Count fatally drains her of blood.
 In her final moments, her vampiric side emerges and nearly tries to bite Arthur, but Lucy regains her human senses and before dying asks Abraham Van Helsing to protect Holmwood.

-A week after her burial Lucy rises from the grave as a vampire, attacking children, which Van Helsing identifies by the telltale bite marks on their necks and the timing of her death and the start of the attacks.
+A week after her burial, Lucy rises from the grave as a vampire, attacking children, which Van Helsing identifies by the telltale bite marks on their necks, the timing of her death and the start of the attacks.
 While visiting her tomb after dark, the men encounter her undead corpse feeding on a child.
 Far from the pure, kind-hearted young woman she was in life, she appears as a predatory temptress.
-Seward describes the vampire as: “Lucy Westenra, but yet how changed.
+Seward notes this corruption, describing the vampire as: “Lucy Westenra, but yet how changed.
 The sweetness was turned to adamantine, heartless cruelty, and the purity to voluptuous wantonness.”

-She attempts to seduce her former fiance, but Van Helsing repels her with a crucifix.
-The vampire flees into her tomb as the sun rises, allowing Van Helsing and her suitors to open her coffin and drive a wooden stake through her heart, destroying the vampire and allowing Lucy to rest in peace.
-To ensure the creature's destruction, they also cut off her head, fill her mouth with garlic, and solder the coffin lid shut.
-Lucy's death and subsequent transformation into a vampire motivate her suitors and Mina to join forces with Van Helsing and Jonathan Harker in hunting Dracula in retaliation.
+She attempts to seduce her former fiancé, but Van Helsing repels her with a crucifix.
+Her vampire form flees into her tomb as the sun rises, allowing Van Helsing and her suitors to open her coffin and drive a wooden stake through her heart, destroying the vampire form and allowing Lucy to rest in peace.
+To ensure that Dracula will not reclaim her, they also fill her mouth with garlic before decapitating her and soldering the lid to her coffin.
+Lucy's death motivates her suitors and Mina to join forces with Van Helsing and Jonathan Harker in hunting and destroying Dracula in retaliation.